View Categories

 The Basics #

-Hash reporting is the process f taking the MD5 hash of an email message body and using the result in analysis of future email.
+Hash reporting is the process of taking the MD5 hash of an email message body and using the result in analysis of future email.
 These hashes are reported to Mailborder Systems and correlated from every server that reports hashes.
 The more times a hash is seen across multiple Mailborder customers, the more likely the possibility that the email message is spam.
 This information is shared with all Mailborder customers to create a hash reporting and identification system.

 Privacy #